 Eliminating Harmful Raw Materials from our Manufacturing

-Colormaker Industries provided PERMAPLASTIK scenic paint for the St Augustines College mural in Brookvale, Sydney.
-Colormaker are passionate about supporting community.
-We regularly make donations to community and environmental causes such as The Lombardo Family in Frenchs Forest, Saint Augustine’s College at Brookvale for their mural project, Saint Luke’s Bayview Campus, Noah’s Ark in the “Shitbox Car Rally for The Cancer Council”, and Queensland Country Women’s Association whilst donating to underprivileged communities in Sydney, regional Australia and overseas.
+Colormaker Industries provided PERMAPLASTIK® scenic paint for the St Augustines College mural in Brookvale, Sydney.
+Colormaker is passionate about supporting community.
+We regularly make donations to community and environmental causes such as The Lombardo Family in Frenchs Forest, school mural projects, Saint Luke’s Bayview Campus, Noah’s Ark in the “Shitbox Car Rally for The Cancer Council”, and Queensland Country Women’s Association whilst donating to underprivileged communities in Sydney, regional Australia and overseas.

 Support of Janakpur Women’s Centre, Nepal